Skip to main content

 Data and review posture

-Security review starts from live workflow behavior and the controls already visible in product.
+Review starts from live workflow behavior and visible controls.

-Policy, routing, approvals, and evidence are core system concerns, not overlays.
+Policy, routing, approvals, and evidence are core system concerns.

 Current stage